Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: From formulas to clausal sets

-to show how \emph{clique guarded formulas} are clausified. \begin{itemize} \item[(a)] Add existential quantification for all free variables.
-Unlike 2(a)~we apply the \emph{miniscoping rule} \cite{NW01} to existential quantified variables in the clique guards, and then transform the formula to negation normal form.
+\begin{itemize} \item[(a)] Add existential quantification for all free variables and simplify $\top$ and~$\bot$.
+Unlike 2(a)~we first apply the \emph{miniscoping rule} \cite{NW01} to existential quantified variables in clique-guards, and then perform the negation normal form transformation.
 From $F^\prime$ we obtain